These terms and conditions were last updated on: 13 December 2019.

 do this if it's practical and technically possible.

-- To pay you £10 if we don't keep an appointment with you.
+- To reduce your monthly rental by £10 if we don't keep an appointment with you.

 - What we're not responsible for and limits on our liability